 Like all human beings, we have a deep need, a true hunger, to be seen in the fullness of our own humanity, especially our own suffering and the meaning that our actions have for us, separately from any pain we may have created in the world.
 We habitually allow this very understandable longing to make us unable to be fully present to the ones suffering as a result of actions we or members of our group took.
 Opening our hearts to the effects of our actions is a powerful antidote to that tendency.
 Of course we need to be seen for every small bit of our humanity.
 And yet we can only receive this gift from those who choose to give it to us.

 For more information on the 1988 vignette see: “The Pain, The Anger, and the Hope: Women Peace Workers in Israel,” Magazine of Creation Spirituality, March 1992.

 Miki Kashtan is a co-founder of Bay Area Nonviolent Communication (BayNVC) and the NVC North America leadership program.
 She is inspired by the role of visionary leadership in shaping a livable future, and works toward that vision by sharing the principles and practices of Nonviolent Communication through mediation, meeting facilitation, consulting, and training for organizations and for committed individuals.
-Miki blogs at the Fearless Heart.
+Miki blogs at the Facing Privilege.
 She is the author of three books (including Reweaving Our Human Fabric: Working together to Create a Nonviolent Future), and her articles have appeared in the New York Times, Tikkun magazine, Shareable, Peace and Conflict, and elsewhere.
 She holds a Ph.D. in Sociology from UC Berkeley.